Tjoosten/What-i-learned/live/It-is-never-to-late-to meet-new-people.md

-It's never to late meet new people.
+It's never to late to meet new people.
 ====================================

 Today i was going to Brussels (Belguim) on my one.
 To meet Emily and Tobias.